Will my skin ever heal?

 Plans become difficult to commit to because you don’t know what your skin will be like tomorrow, let alone in six months.
 Many people with unstable eczema recognise that feeling even without TSW.

-I was always ashamed to tell friends I had eczema, they probably knew but didn’t say anything but when it got very unpredictable, I missed weddings and events, all at short notice and lost friendships as a result.
 Looking back, I realise I carried more shame than I needed to.
 Millions of people live with eczema and other skin conditions, but when you’re in the middle of it, it can feel like you’re the only one, especially as it can be so visible.

-After a while it isn’t only the symptoms that wear you down - it’s the waiting.
+You stop looking forward to things because cancelling becomes normal.
+Life continues around you while you feel stuck reacting to your skin.
 And when you feel desperate long enough, you start looking for answers wherever you can find them.

+Early in TSW, like many others, I found myself constantly searching for reassurance.
 I spent a long time debating whether to post a photo in a Facebook TSW group.
 I didn’t want attention.
 I just wanted confirmation that what I was experiencing made sense.

 The responses weren’t what I expected.

 Some said it didn’t look like TSW or even severe eczema.
 Others said it looked horrific, like I had severe burns.
 I’ve since seen people leave these groups after similar experiences.
+I never posted another photo again, not even later when my skin improved.

 Over time I realised something: during TSW you look for certainty wherever you can find it.
 But even if you share multiple photos, people are only seeing a snapshot.
 It can never show the full picture of what you’re living through.